M Idioms

 make peace with (someone)

-- end a quarrel with someone
+- to end a quarrel with someone

 The two sisters were finally able to make peace with each other.